IlyaKobus/shop-builder/readme.md

 2. Create new dir in `App\Modules\Extension\Resources\views\dashboard\extension\instances` with your extension name.

 3. Create 2 files: `options.blade.php` and `show.blade.php`.
-The first one is for rendering options block on the module edit page and the second is for front-end extension representation.
+The first one is for rendering options block at the module edit page and the second is for front-end extension representation.